Shanghai massacre: Background

 The roots of the April 12 Incident go back to the Kuomintang's alliance with the Soviet Union, formally initiated by the KMT founder Sun Yat-sen after discussions with Soviet diplomat Adolph Joffe in January 1923.
 The alliance included both financial and military aid and a small but important group of Soviet political and military advisors, headed by Mikhail Borodin.
 The Soviet Union's conditions for alliance and aid included co-operation with the small Chinese Communist Party.
 Sun agreed to let the Communists join the KMT as individuals but ruled out an alliance with them or their participation as an organized bloc.
-In addition, he demanded that once in the KMT for the Communists to support KMT ideology and observe party discipline.
-Following their admission to the KMT, Communist activities, often covert, soon attracted opposition to the policy among prominent KMT members.
-Internal conflicts between left- and right-wing leaders of the KMT with regards to the CCP problem continued right up to the launch of the Northern Expedition.
+In addition, he demanded that the Communists, upon joining the KMT, adhere to KMT ideology and observe party discipline.
+Following their admission to the KMT, Communist activities, often covert, soon attracted opposition to the alliance among prominent KMT members.
+Internal conflicts between left- and right-wing leaders of the KMT with regards to the United Front with the CCP continued right up to the launch of the Northern Expedition.

 Plans for a Northern Expedition originated with Sun Yat-sen. After his expulsion from the government in Peking, he had by 1920 made a military comeback and gained control of some parts of Guangdong province.
 His goal was to extend his control over all of China, particularly Peking.
 After Sun's death from cancer in March 1925, KMT leaders continued to push the plan, and after they had purged Guangzhou's Communists and Soviet advisors during the "Canton Coup" on 20 May 1926, they finally launched the Expedition that June.
 Initial successes in the first months of the Expedition soon saw the KMT National Revolutionary Army (NRA) in control of Guangdong and large areas in Hunan, Hubei, Jiangxi and Fujian.